Auckland Town Hall

-Auckland Town Hall is an Edwardian building on Queen Street in the Auckland CBD, New Zealand, known both for its original and ongoing use for administrative functions (such as Council meetings and hearings), as well as its famed Great Hall and separate Concert Chamber.
-Auckland Town Hall and its surrounding context is highly protected as a 'Category A' heritage site in the Auckland District Plan.
+The Auckland Town Hall is an Edwardian building on Queen Street in the Auckland CBD, New Zealand, known both for its original and ongoing use for administrative functions (such as Council meetings and hearings), as well as its famed Great Hall and separate Concert Chamber.
+Auckland Town Hall and its surrounding context is highly protected as a 'Category A' heritage site in the Auckland District Plan, registered by Heritage New Zealand as a Category I Historic Place.

 History

 Building

 Since as early as 1872, there were plans to create a town hall for the city of Auckland.
-A design competition for the building was held in the early 1900s, which was won by Melbourne-based architects JJ & EJ Clark.
+The corner of Greys Avenue and Queen Street was chosen as the location in 1880, and the corner was requisitioned by a formal act of parliament, the Auckland Reserves Exchange and Change of Trust Act 1881.
+The area proved to be too small, so the municipal government purchased the adjoining properties in 1883.
+A design competition for the building was held in 1908, which was won by Melbourne-based architects JJ & EJ Clark.